muratk3n/thirdwave/en/tweets/2020/week1.md

 It'd be great if he left it at that...
 Then why do all the "top-up fee" stuff, worse, the Iraq War?
-Dubya had not even asked him to join (it's true TB jumped in head first, noone was calling on Britain to do anything).
+Dubya had not even asked him to join (it's true TB inserted himself in there, noone was calling on Britain to do anything).

 "But Blair did some left moves while in gov, like funding the NHS"